darkac/Static_CacheFrame/README.md

 Static_CacheFrame
 =================

-A Framework for Static Caching in Web Search Engines.
+A Framework for Static Caching in Web Search Engines (DIRECT_IO is applied to bypass the OS buffer).

 Usage: